unstoppabledomains/docs/src/integrations/crypto-payments.md

 {% endtabs %}

-{% hint style="danger" %} To communicate with Ethereum libraries use Linkpool Ethereum public provider by default with low rate limit threshold.
-For production usage it's required to switch on Ethereum provider with high rate-limits threshold.
-To configure library properly use [library configuration guide.](../integrations/library-configuration.md)
+{% hint style="info" %} Libraries can be configured to use alternative Ethereum providers.
+See [library configuration guide.](../integrations/library-configuration.md)
 {% endhint %}

 ##### Records involved